alteryx/henchman/docs/_source/readme.rst

    :height: 400px
    :align: center

 - **Memorable API, Extensive documentation**: We have a heavy emphasis on ease of use.
 That means all the functions are sorted into one of 4 semantically named modules and names should be easy to remember inside that module.
-On top of that, every function has a docstring, an example and a documentation page.
+Additionally, every function has a docstring, an example and a documentation page.

 .. image:: img/create_model_docs.png
    :width: 75%